plumvillage/newsletter/src/2024/en/articles/br-duc-niem--plum-village-and-the-art-of-saving-the-planet.md

 {% image "article2024/Br-Duc-Niem/ZASP_1x1.jpg", "removeTopMargin" %}
 {% image "article2024/Br-Duc-Niem/sun1_e.jpeg", "removeTopMargin" %}

 In this article, I would like to share about my own experience in joining the ZASP course, explore how it has started, and how it has supported people and groups in the climate community.
 We will hear feedback from ZASP participants and will reflect on the role and contribution of Plum Village in the climate movement and what teachings have been effective in this area.
-To explore these questions, I interviewed Sister Hien Nghiem (True Dedication) and Jo Confino, who are quoted throughout this article.
+To explore these questions, I interviewed Sr. Hien Nghiem (True Dedication) and Jo Confino, who are quoted throughout this article.

 ## A New Way of Seeing